Shitsuri/Cyber-Security-Projects/Nmap/how to use nmap.md

 Nmap (Network Mapper) is a powerful tool for network exploration and security auditing.
 Here are some basic steps to use Nmap:

-1. Install Nmap: Nmap is usually pre-installed on many Linux distributions, but if you are on Windows or macOS, you need to download and install it from the official website.
+1. Nmap is typically pre-installed on many Linux distributions.
+However, if you're using Windows or macOS, you will need to download and install it from the official Nmap website.

-2. Determine your target: You need to specify the target IP address or range of IP addresses that you want to scan.
-For example, you could use a single IP address (e.g., 192.168.1.1) or a range of IP addresses (e.g., 192.168.1.1-100).
+2. Specify the target IP address or range of IP addresses that you want to scan.
+You can target a single IP address (e.g., 192.168.1.1) or a range of IP addresses (e.g., 192.168.1.1-100).

 3. Run a basic scan: To perform a basic scan, use the following command: